Deterministic evolution of gauge fields through a singularity: Extension to non-Abelian gauge fields under a one-dimensional ansatz

 By applying the same procedure as outlined in Section \ref{DiffeoSolution}, we derive the following on-shell Hamiltonian constraint:

-where in this case, the kinetic term of the gauge fields incorporates the contribution from all the gauge components, and there are also two additional terms (cubic and quartic in the vector potential $A^I_a$) arising from the interaction of the non-abelian gauge field with itself.
+where, in this case, the kinetic term of the gauge fields incorporates the contribution from all the gauge components, and there are also two additional terms (cubic and quartic in the vector potential $A^I_a$) arising from the interaction of the non-Abelian gauge field with itself.
+These terms turn out to cancel out under the one-dimensional ansatz, so we do not find it necessary to write them out explicitly, as they have rather large expressions.
 The Gauss constraints, which are independent of the metric variables, remain unchanged.